POZ Decade: Taking Back Sunday - Where You Want To Be

-Thursday’s War All The Time will celebrate its 10-year anniversary this upcoming weekend, and PropertyOfZack is launching our next installment of the Decade feature in honor of the record.
-We have commentary on the album from POZ team members Zac Lomas, Adrienne Ray Fisher, and Zack Zarrillo.
-Enjoy the read and reblog to let us know your thoughts on War All The Time ten years later!
+Taking Back Sunday’s Where You Want to Be was released ten years ago this week, and PropertyOfZack is launching our next Decade feature in honor of the album today!
+We have commentary on the album from POZ team members Adrienne Fisher, Erik van Rheenen, and Deanna Chapman, so enjoy and reblog to let us know your thoughts on Where You Want to Be ten years later!

 How Where You Want to Be holds up in 2014

 Where You Want To Be was the first time I really heard about Taking Back Sunday.
 I was almost 12 when the album came out, and the music video for “A Decade Under The Influence” seemed to constantly be on TV.
 To this day, I will still enjoy hearing that song.
 After listening to this album top to bottom for the first time in a while, I quickly remembered why it’s such a great album.
 The songwriting is brilliant, and the songs are the right mixture of heavy hitting and mellow.
 It makes for an extremely enjoyable and emotional album all at the same time, with songs like “A Decade Under The Influence,” “One Eighty By Summer,” and “New American Classic.”
 ‘Sophomore slump’ is a term that is thrown around quite a bit in music, but this album was by no means a slump for the band.
 I would easily say this album has stood the test of time so far for TBS fans. – Deanna Chapman

 Most important song on Where You Want to Be